HDBC-17705110-MDBS/HandsOnLabs/src/guide2.md

 ## Step 5: Configure AWS credentials on your local machine

+Let's now configure the AWS CLI on your local machine.

 Start by opening a new terminal **on your machine, NOT on the remote one**.
-Let's now check if the AWS CLI is installed, run `aws --version` and you should see something like this:
+To check if the AWS CLI is installed, run `aws --version` and you should see something like this:

 ```bash
 aws --version